 Misericordia University not only says it prepares you for a rewarding career—it backs it up.
 Professional preparation starts from day one.
 Misericordia University offers the Guaranteed Career Placement Program that says you will be working in your chosen field or attending graduate school within six months of graduation or the University will provide you with a paid internship in your field.
 It is paramount that students learn by doing, and nearly 80% of MU’s students participate in internships, student teaching, or clinical study.
 Plus, you’ll have many opportunities to perform service, both as a community volunteer and as part of your academic course work through international, national, and community service learning components.

 Misericordia is a close-knit community of learners where friendships form quickly and often last a lifetime.
 Relationships simply happen more easily on a campus of about 2,000 full-time students than they do on a campus of 20,000 or more.
 The campus makes it easy to get involved, and you’ll find a wide and eclectic variety of ways to do just that.
-The National Survey of Student Engagement (NSSE) says our students are likely to perform better academically and are more satisfied because the University is committed to student success.

 Activities and athletics complete an education

 At Misericordia University, education also means socialization.
-If it’s formalized activity you’re looking for, try one (or more!) of over 40 clubs and social organizations that run the gamut from academic groups to special-interest organizations to the fine arts.
+If it’s formalized activity you’re looking for, try one (or more!) of our over 40 clubs and social organizations that run the gamut from academic groups to special-interest organizations to the fine arts.
 The Student Government Association is active on campus and sponsors a multitude of engaging activities throughout the year focused on student fun and involvement.

-The Athletics Department is headquartered in the contemporary Anderson Sports and Health Center, which features 73,000 square feet for indoor play, including a six-lane swimming pool, an indoor track, an aerobics room, a newly expanded fitness center, and more.
-All of our playing fields are on campus, including the Anderson Outdoor Athletic Complex.
+The Athletics Department is headquartered in the contemporary Anderson Sports and Health Center, which features 73,000 square feet of space for indoor play, including a six-lane swimming pool, an indoor track, an aerobics room, a newly expanded fitness center, and more.
+All our playing fields are on campus, including the Anderson Outdoor Athletic Complex.
 The new Metz Field House and Tambur Baseball Field are also in the complex.
 A wide range of intramural sports are available all year long.